Frequently Asked Questions

 - When will the Fire Fee bills be mailed?

-The 2012-13 bills are scheduled to mail between July and November 2013 at a rate of 10,000 per day.
+The 2014-15 bills mailed from March to June 2015 at a rate of 10,000 per day.
 The full mailing schedule is available here.
+Future billings are also expected to be in the spring.

 - How do I file an appeal or protest my Fire Fee bill?